FALL-2015 UNDERGRADUATE REGISTRATION

-Note: classification is based on hours earned prior to the Fall 2013 semester.
+Note: classification is based on hours earned prior to the Spring 2015 semester.

-Seniors 90+ hours - register on or after Monday, October 21
+Seniors 90+ hours and specified Early Registration Students - Register on or after

-Only students eligible for early registration must present a “Registration Pass” to their advisor.
-Students eligible for early registration will receive an “Early Registration Pass” in their NGU PO Box by October 16, 2013.
+*Only students eligible for early registration must present a “Registration Pass” to their advisor.
+Students eligible for early registration will receive an “Early Registration Pass” in their NGU PO Box by March 16, 2015 indicating the Earliest Registration Date.
 If you receive an Early Registration Pass and have questions - please contact the Registrar's Office.